-• Based upon the analysis of the Perkins performance indicators and disaggregated data, create a concise list of identified gaps on the CLNA Summary Report.
+Based upon the analysis of the Perkins Core Indicators of Performance and disaggregated data, create a concise list of identified gaps on the CLNA Summary Report.
 This evaluation should serve as a foundational element of the CLNA.
 It will subsequently inform targeted interventions and strategic planning to improve CTE program effectiveness and student success in your Local Plan.